PatrickS83/JS_exercises/README.md

 # JS_exercises
-Doing exercises and tutorials in JavaScript
+Doing exercises, tutorials and small projects in JavaScript